As the sun returns, rejoice with caution: toasty temps elevate avalanche risk

 It will be rather chilly with highs in the mid- to upper-40s, lows in the mid-30s and a chance of some snowflakes in the foothills.

-It’s even possible that we could break the record low on Sunday of 33 degrees at Seattle-Tacoma International Airport, set in 1945, McFarland said.
+It’s even possible on Sunday that we could break the record low of 33 degrees at Seattle-Tacoma International Airport.
+That record was set in 1945, McFarland said.

 “I wouldn’t be surprised to see a skiff of slush on the lawn,” McFarland said.